 Industry is represented by: Cattle Council of Australia

-Name of the levy: Cattle and livestock transaction levy
+Name of the levy: Cattle livestock transaction levy

 How we consult on where your levy is invested:

-Industry consultation is based on MLA’s regional consultation framework for RD&A, which features four levels of consultation:
+Industry consultation is based on MLA’s regional consultation framework for research, development and adoption, which features four levels of consultation:

 1. Red Meat Advisory Council and Peak Industry Council (PICs)